ngrok/ngrok-docs/docs/integrations/instagram/webhooks.md

 Depending on the object and the field you subscribe to, Instagram sends different request body contents.

-Because you selected **comments** field, you can test the integration by commenting a post of your Instagram account:
+Because you selected the **comments** field, you can test the integration by commenting on a post on your Instagram account:

-1. Access your Instagram account, open a story, enter a comment and then post the comment.lick **Post**.
+1. Access your Instagram account, open a story, enter a comment and then post the comment.

 Confirm your localhost app receives a message and logs both headers and body in the terminal.